-If it is necessary to collect your child earlier than 3:00pm, you must sign the child out in a book, which is kept in the school office.
+If it is necessary to collect your child earlier than 3:00pm, you must sign the child out on the ipad, which is kept in the school office.
 This is so we account for all children in an emergency situation.
-If your child returns again throughout the same day, they must be signed back in.
+If your child returns again throughout the same day, they must be signed back in via the ipad.